attack68/rateslib/docs/source/c_curves.rst

 Curves
 ***********

-The ``rateslib.curves`` module allows a :class:`~rateslib.curves.Curve` or :class:`~rateslib.curves.LineCurve` class
+The ``rateslib.curves`` module allows the fundamental :class:`~rateslib.curves.Curve`, :class:`~rateslib.curves.LineCurve`, or :class:`~rateslib.curves.IndexCurve` class
-to be defined with parameters.
+to be defined with parameters (for the purpose of the user guide an *IndexCurve* can be considered a *Curve* with minor enhancements).
-Both of these create curve objects but are inherently different in what they represent and how they operate.
+These curve objects are slightly different in what they represent and how they operate.

 This module relies on the ultility modules :ref:`splines<splines-doc>`